-- 1. It is important for the Tribe to keep data on wildlife resources, and for that reason, Tribal hunters are required to return unused tags to Quileute Natural Resources by the end of the hunting season. - However, for deer and elk, please turn in your tags no later than the end of April so we can do necessary harvest reports. - 2.
-There will be a \$5.00 fee charged for each tag that is not returned.
+- 1. It is important for the Tribe to keep data on wildlife resources, and for that reason, Tribal hunters are required to return unused tags to Quileute Natural Resources no later than 10 days after the close of the season for that species. - 2.
+There will be a \$5.00 non-refundable fee charged for each tag that is not returned.
 This fee will be assessed the next time a hunter seeks a tag, and no new tags will be issued to any hunter who has not paid all outstanding fees beforehand.
 The fee goes into the same account as the hunting fines under these regulations.
 (See Section XVII.I.) - J. Failure to return tags after convictions.
 It is unlawful for a person after conviction of a hunting violation, to fail to turn in unused tags.